The History of Ohio, Kentucky and Indiana Haunts

 During the 1990’s, there were so many haunts with one of a kind locations.
 Many even had their own history of paranormal activity.
 Everything from Mansfield’s Haunted Reformatory to the Knox County Poorhouse in Mt.
 Vernon, Ohio was used for a haunt.
 But USS Nightmare’s haunted steam boat was without a doubt one of the most bone chilling locations.

 The boat originally used for USS Nightmare was built in 1926 and named The Wakerobin.
-It would later be known as the William S. Mitchell.
-Ben Bernstein purchased the boat in 1980.
+It would later be replaced by the William S. Mitchell in 1998.
+Ben Bernstein and BB Riverboats purchased the boat in 1980.
 It was going to be turned into the Mike Fink 2 and become a floating restaurant for the Jeffersonville, Indiana waterfront, but those plans were scrapped due to the boat crashing.
 This event would be known as the Mitchell Massacre.
-A storm’s high waters tore the William S. Mitchell from its moorings sending it down the Missouri river.
+A storm’s high waters tore the boat from its moorings sending it down the Missouri River.
 It eventually scraped the Broadway Bridge and then crashed into a railroad bridge.
 The damage was massive, but the boat kept on moving.
 It would crash into the Sail Bridge and thankfully it came to a stop.

 In 1998, Gateway Clipper Fleet leased USS Nightmare.
 The original boat took a 5 and a half hour trip up the Ohio River and it was docked at Station Square in Downtown Pittsburgh.
 It was rented from the Cincinnati based C & C Riverboat Company.
 The haunt featured 50 characters like Captain Josiah, a zombie pirate, the crazy coroner and the Rat Lady.
 There were 30 scenes and various mazes.
 It was sponsored by X 105.9 and tickets were $12 and $10 for large groups.

 Covington, Kentucky’s USS Nightmare would get a much larger boat in 1998.
+It was known as the William S. Mitchell.
 It was 20,000 square foot which is 3 times larger than the original USS Nightmare.
-It was called USS Nightmare 2.
+It was called USS Nightmare 2 and was christened that year with help from the Cool Ghoul, Allen Rizzo and Ben Bernstein.
 USS Nightmare had haunts in 2 different states, one in Pennsylvania and the other in Kentucky.
 USS Nightmare would get its Vortex Tunnel in 1998.
 In 2001 USS Nightmare 2 moved from Covington, Kentucky to Newport, Kentucky.
 2002 would be the final year for USS Nightmare in Pittsburgh.
 It would move to the Louisville Waterfront in 2003 and be called USS Frightliner.
 Tickets were $13 its first year.

 (This is an ad for USS Nightmare from 1998.)

 USS Frightliner featured a captain named Captain Carnivore, insane crew members, a video projection of the ghostly captain, a large slide and much more.
 Tour time was around 20 minutes.
 USS Frightliner had its final season in 2005.
-In April of 2008 the original boat would sink.
+The original boat would sink.
 There were plans to use the boat for a haunted maze that would be next to the current USS Nightmare, but this unfortunately won’t happen.

 Before 1995, most haunts advertised through the newspaper, radio, billboards, flyers and other means.
 Many of the images used for newspaper ads were hand drawn and works of art.
 1995 was the year that the internet went main stream.
 More and more haunts stopped advertising in newspapers the closer it got to the millennium.
 Quite a few had their own website which featured animated gifs, clip art, scary midi horror tracks and sound effects.
 There was no broadband internet in 1995 and you didn’t have many web design companies offering their services like they do today.
 The dot com boom was upon us and haunts were taking full advantage of marketing through the World Wide Web.